bhauman/lein-figwheel/README.md

 just looks like they do.
 You have to ask for the local state and React in turn looks this state up in a larger state context and returns it, very similar to a State Monad.

+Reloadable code is easy to write if we are very conscious and careful about the storage of state, state transitions and side effects.
+Since a great deal of programming complexity stems from complex interactions (side effecting events) between things that have local state, it is my beief that reloadable code is often simply better code.

+## More React Advocacy

+If you want to do less thinking and write more reliable front end code you should really be looking at React, Om etc.

 ## License